Christianity in Algeria: Protestantism

-Protestants number approximately 45,000 in Algeria, according to more conservative estimates.
-A 2015 study, however, estimated 380,000 Muslims converted to Christianity in Algeria.
-This small population generally practices its faith without government interference but incidences of persecution have been recorded.
-Missionary groups are permitted to conduct humanitarian activities without government interference as long as they are discreet and do not proselytize openly.
+Protestants numbered approximately 45,000 in Algeria in 2011, according to more conservative estimates.
+Figures in 2020 suggest that Protestants make up 0.03% of the country's population (or one in 10 Christians).

 Since 2006 missionary outreach among Muslims can be punished with up to five years of prison.
 The Protestant Church of Algeria is a united church formed by the Methodist Church and Reformed Church with about 10,000 members.
 The Protestant Church of Algeria is one of only two officially recognized Christian organizations in the country.

 According to the ICC, most Christians meet in homes, to protect themselves.
 The country's Minister of Religious Affairs has called the evangelical churches "dangerous."
+The Universal Periodic Review (UPR) in November looked at the government’s treatment of the Ahmadi Muslim and Protestant Christian communities, noting “State-inflicted harassment".
+Protestants and Catholics have noted long delays on obtaining visas for religious workers.

 Since November 2017, 17 churches, members of the Protestant Church of Algeria, have been closed by the Algerian authorities, who justify these closures by a lack of authorisation from the National Commission for the exercise of non-Muslim worship.
 According to the Protestant Church of Algeria, this Commission has always refused to grant any authorisation to evangelical Protestant communities.
+The Church of the Full Gospel in Tizi Ouzou, which is described as the largest Algerian Protestant church was closed by police in 2019; in March 2023, a court sentenced the president of the Protestant Church of Algeria (EPA), Pastor Salaheddine Chalah, to 18 months in prison for proselytizing on social media, although this was later reduced to non-custodial sentence.

-The latest report of the Human Rights Commission, dating from 2018, expressed the committee's concern about the risk of criminalization of non-Muslim activities, the closure of churches and attacks & intimidations against people not practicing Ramadan.
+The 2018 report of the Human Rights Commission expressed the committee's concern about the risk of criminalization of non-Muslim activities, the closure of churches and attacks & intimidations against people not practicing Ramadan.

 In addition, the Special Rapporteur on Freedom of Religion or Belief together with various other UN Special Rapporteurs sent two communications to the Algerian government.
 A first letter, dated 4 October 2018, expresses their concern about "the administrative and judicial barriers faced by members of the Christian minority" and the second, dated 2 December 2020, mentions an "administrative closure campaign".
 Only the second letter was answered, in two parts, in which the Algerian government stated that "the allegations concerning the situation of Protestants in Algeria are false and unfounded".

 However, various joint NGO’s and international organization’s statements, including from the world evangelical alliance and the World Council of Churches, have continued to call on the government of Algeria to bring the legal framework on religious minority rights in line with its international obligations on the right to freedom of religion or belief, allow re-opening of all Protestant churches, and overturn convictions of individual Christians.